mjang/documentation-theme-jekyll/_docs/overview/glossary.md

 A Refresh Token is a special kind of token that can be used to obtain a new access token.
 This type of token is only available when you set up a web app.

 #### User Agent
-The agent used by the Resource Owner to interact with the Client, for example a browser or a native application
+The agent used by the Resource Owner to interact with the Client, for example a browser or a native application.

 #### User Profile
-User information and meta data related to a user
+User information and meta data related to a user.